postsent/postsent.github.io/_posts/computing/cheatsheet/2021-12-28-keyboard-shortcut.md

 |``ctrl + shift + l`` | select all words matched with current highlight|
 |``ctrl+shift+p`` + type``transform``| convert to title case, all uppercase, etc|
 |shift + alt + i| insert cusor to all select lines|

+outline on the left sidebar for markdown / .ipynb, convenient & help find which heading to collapse.

 # Onenote